aws-samples/retail-demo-store/README.md

 ## Using the Retail Demo Store Web Application

-Once you launch the CloudFormation stack using, all of the services will go through a build and deployment cycle and deploy the Retail Demo Store.
+Once you launch the CloudFormation stack, all of the services will go through a build and deployment cycle and deploy the Retail Demo Store.

 Compiling and deploying the web UI application and the services it uses can take some time.
 You can monitor progress in CodePipeline.
 Until this completes, you may see a Sample Application when accessing the public WebUI URL.

-You can find the URL for the Retail Demo Store Web UI in the Outputs of your CloudFormation stack.
+You can find the URL for the Retail Demo Store Web UI in the Outputs of your main CloudFormation stack (called `retaildemostore` unless you changed that option in the steps above).

 Look for the "WebURL" output parameter.